TRACK CHAIRS

 jaziar.radianti@uia.no

-This minitrack aims to provide a forum for discussing the challenges arising from the different forms in which digital democratic processes are occurring, social participation and elections.
+The governance of digital democracy, hence, appears as one of the hot challenges of our current days and, as the digital threads weave through the fabric of democracy, it is imperative that academics collaborate to address the sociotechnical and ethical considerations that continuously arise.
+This minitrack aims to provide the necessary room for those debates to happen, paying particular attention to the challenges arising from the different forms in which digital democratic processes are occurring, e.g. social participation and elections.
 Areas of focus and interest include, but are not limited, to the following topics:

 - User experience in e-democracy platforms